 Please tape your sheet music together.
 Many folders contain individual pages of sheet music.
 If not taped together, they can become separated making it more difficult for the band's librarian(s) to keep our music library organized.

 Please give the conductor your undivided attention.
 Our rehearsal time is most effective when everyone listens to and can hear the conductor.
 Keep chatter to a minimum.

 Please refrain from accessing your cell phone.
 Cell phones are distracting to everyone around you.
 Leave it in your instrument case if it's too much of a temptation.
-You can check it during the break or after rehearsal.
+You can check it after rehearsal.
 Emergency responders please feel free to access your mobile device in the hallway when needed.

 Please give the speaker your undivided attention during announcements.
-Every rehearsal has at least one set of announcements, usually before our break.
+Every rehearsal has at least one set of announcements usually between transitioning to a musical number.
 It’s important for all band members to know what is going on.
 Keep chatter to a minimum.
 Put the cell phone away, including text messaging.
 You can catch up during the upcoming break.

 Help to clean up when we’re done.
 We need to break down our equipment after each rehearsal.
 It goes fastest if we all help.
 This also includes any of your personal items, such as empty disposable water bottles.
 Take it all with you.
 We are guests of the Eatontown Education System, and let's be good guests.
 Even if you see trash that wasn't ours pick it up.
 Let's leave the space cleaner than we found it.